 About Joliet Montessori School

 Joliet Montessori School, located in Crest Hill, IL, is a not-for-profit school that has been serving children since 1966.
-Registered with the Illinois State Board of Education, JMS offers a classic Montessori education.
+Recognized by Association Montessori Internationale (AMI) along with the Illinois State Board of Education and accredited by the American Montessori Society (AMS) , JMS offers a classic Montessori education.
 We welcome children ages 3 – 15 of all ethnic, racial, cultural and religious backgrounds.

 Montessori education has proven itself a worthy method for more than a century, but it only came to the Joliet area in the mid-1960s, when Mr. and Mrs. Daniel Baca of Joliet organized with several other area families to bring this innovative philosophy to life.